TheOdinProject/curriculum/ruby_programming/basic_ruby/pattern_matching.md

 ### Patterns

 There are multiple ways of potentially matching against an input.
-Patterns can be:
+Patterns in Ruby 2.7 can be

  - Any Ruby object which is matched using `===`.
 The Object Pattern.
  - A variable capture / Variable Pattern